UndeadZeratul/uzHDAddon/readme.md

 - ChopBlock223, for the 10mm Pistol HUD Sprites based off of FreeDoom's Pistol Sprites
 - Ultra64, for the Vera ironsight & HUD sprites
 - Scuba Steve for the original Revolver sprites
-- A1337Spy, for the TRO-G ironsight sprite- JoeyTD & Minigunner, for the Glock18 Pistol Sprites (Quick Swap sprites flipped by me)
+- A1337Spy, for the TRO-G ironsight sprite
+- JoeyTD & Minigunner, for the Glock18 Pistol Sprites (Quick Swap sprites flipped by me), as well as the Duke3D Shotgun Sprites